 Most of the nation's lumber production comes from commercial forests, and of that, 91 percent of wood harvested comes from privately owned forests.
 Forest products account for about 4 percent of the U.S. gross domestic product (GDP).
-The American Forest and Paper Association (AF&PA) reports that member companies produce more than 75 percent of pulp, paper, paper-based packaging, and wood-building materials consumed in the United States.
-Forestry and the forest products industry employs more than 900,000 workers in a wide range of jobs in 47 states.
+The American Forest and Paper Association (AF&PA) reports that member companies produce about 85 percent of pulp, paper, paper-based packaging, and tissue products produced in the United States.
+Forestry and the forest products industry employ more than 950,000 workers in a wide range of jobs, ranking in the top 10 manufacturing sector employers in 45 states.

 Professions in the forestry and forest products industry include foresters and forestry technicians who plant and tend trees; forest scientists who work to protect forests from fire, insects, and diseases, and manage forests so only selected types and numbers of trees are moved; loggers or timber fallers who harvest trees; graders who sort the felled trees according to quality, size, and type of wood; and manufacturing workers who convert raw lumber into finished wood products for consumers to buy and use.